magnos-code/magnos/docs/source/index.rst

 The core features of Magnon are:

 * **Easy to use** - Magnon bandstructures can be computed using less than 10 lines of Python code.
-* **Scalable** - Handles arbitrarily complex atomistic structures using an efficient description of exchange couplings and symmetries.
+* **Scalable** - Handles arbitrarily-complex atomistic structures using an efficient description of exchange couplings and symmetries.
 * **Integrated** - Interfaces with tools such as the Atomic Simulation Environment (ASE) to accelerate scientific workflows.
-The MagnonSpectrum class introduced in Magnon mirrors the widely used ASE Phonons class.
+The MagnonSpectrum class introduced in Magnon mirrors the widely-used ASE Phonons class.
-* **Adaptable** - Allows conventions for working with dimensionless or dimensional magnetic moments, different Hamiltonian conventions, many standard input formats.
+* **Adaptable** - Allows conventions for working with dimensionless or dimensional magnetic moments, different Hamiltonian conventions, and many standard input formats.
 * **Open** - Built for collaboration.

 The code offers:

-* ASE-enabled reading of many widely used atomic-structure file formats
+* ASE-enabled reading of many widely-used atomic structure file formats
-* Ability to read exchange interaction data, and inspect their symmetries
+* The ability to read exchange interaction data, and inspect their symmetries
-* Option to easily augment non-magnetic atomic-structure files with a magnetic moment data file
+* The option to easily augment non-magnetic atomic structure files with a magnetic moment data file
-* Rapid set-up routine by simultaneously reading structural, magnetic and exchange-coupling data
+* A rapid set-up routine by simultaneously reading structural, magnetic and exchange-coupling data
-* Powerful InteractionList class for working efficiently with exchange coupling data at scale
+* The powerful InteractionList class for working efficiently with exchange coupling data at scale
 * In-built symmetrisation routines for generating full exchange couplings from a minimal description
-* Standardisation of couplings from arbitrary unit cell to standardized primitive cell
+* Standardisation of couplings from arbitrary unit cells to standardized primitive cell
-* Supports ferromagnetic, antiferromagnetic, and non-collinear spin configurations
+* Support for ferromagnetic, antiferromagnetic, and non-collinear spin configurations
-* Supports multiple standard conventions for describing the Heisenberg Hamiltonian
+* Support for multiple standard conventions for describing the Heisenberg Hamiltonian
-* Conversion of exchange couplings used within linear spin wave theory and semiquantum spin dynamics
+* The ability to convert between exchange couplings used within linear spin wave theory and semiquantum spin dynamics
-* Integrated MagnonSpectrum class for easy generation of reciprocal space paths and their bandstructures.
+* An integrated MagnonSpectrum class for easy generation of reciprocal space paths and their bandstructures.
 Built with the same structure as the ASE Phonons class.